 That there has, in fact, been a resurgence of these diseases in some parts of the world is true; but, as Reiter notes, it is "facile to attribute this resurgence to climate change."
 This he shows to be the case via a number of independent analyses that clearly demonstrate that factors associated with politics, economics and human activity are the principal determinants of the spread of these diseases, which factors he describes as being "much more significant" than climate in promoting disease expansion.
 Consequently, as Reiter concludes, it is inappropriate to use climate-based models to predict the future prevalence of these diseases.

 Two years later, Reiter took up the subject again, this time with 19 other scientists as coauthors (Reiter et al., 2003).
 They began by noting "it has frequently been stated that dengue, malaria, and other mosquito-borne diseases will become common in the United States as a result of global warming (Watson et al., 1996; Jetten and Focks, 1997; Patz et al., 1998; Watson et al., 1998)," undeterred by the fact that the Intergovernmental Panel on Climate Change had played a key role in promoting this claim (as per the two Watson et al. articles).
 And why were they undeterred?
-Because they had acquired solid evidence to prove that the IPCC was wrong on this point.
+Because they had acquired solid evidence to prove that the IPCC was simply wrong on this point.

-In the summer of 1999, toward the end of a significant dengue outbreak in "los dos Laredos" - Laredo, Texas, USA (population 200,000) and Nuevo Laredo, Tamaulipas, Mexico (population 290,000) - the team of scientists conducted a seroepidemiologic survey to examine factors affecting dengue transmission in the two cities, which lie adjacent to each other on opposite sides of the Rio Grande, but which experience, according to the team, "massive cross-border traffic across three multi-lane bridges."
+In the summer of 1999, toward the end of a significant dengue outbreak in "los dos Laredos" -- Laredo, Texas, USA (population 200,000) and Nuevo Laredo, Tamaulipas, Mexico (population 290,000) -- the team of scientists conducted a seroepidemiologic survey to examine factors affecting dengue transmission in the two cities, which lie adjacent to each other on opposite sides of the Rio Grande, but which experience, according to the team, "massive cross-border traffic across three multi-lane bridges."
 Their work revealed that "the incidence of recent cases, indicated by immunoglobulin M antibody serosurvey, was higher in Nuevo Laredo [16.0% vs. 1.3%], although the vector, Aedes aegypti, was more abundant in Laredo [91% vs. 37%]."
 Reiter et al. additionally determined that "environmental factors that affect contact with mosquitoes, such as air-conditioning and human behavior, appear to account for this paradox."

 They found, for example, that "the proportion of dengue infections attributable to lack of air-conditioning in Nuevo Laredo [where only 2% of the homes had central air-conditioning compared to 36% of the homes in Laredo] was 55%," which means that 55% of the cases of dengue in Nuevo Laredo would not have occurred if all households there had had air-conditioning.

-Reiter et al. correctly conclude, therefore, that "if the current warming trend in world climates continues, air-conditioning may become even more prevalent in the United States, in which case, the probability of dengue transmission [there] will likely decrease."
+Reiter et al. correctly concluded, therefore, that "if the current warming trend in world climates continues, air-conditioning may become even more prevalent in the United States, in which case, the probability of dengue transmission [there] will likely decrease."
 Likewise, if the economy of Mexico continues to grow (which it has the opportunity to do if the government does not unrealistically curtail the use of fossil fuels), the use of air-conditioners will likely gain momentum there as well, which would likely lead to even greater decreases in the occurrence of dengue fever in that country.
-It should be abundantly evident to all, therefore, that the development of wealth, which currently is heavily dependent on the availability of inexpensive fossil-fuel-derived energy, will lead to much greater decreases in mosquito-borne diseases such as dengue fever than any attempted manipulation of the world's climate ever would.
+It should be abundantly evident to all, therefore, that the development of wealth, which currently is heavily dependent on the availability of inexpensive fossil-fuel-derived energy, will lead to much greater decreases in mosquito-borne diseases such as dengue fever than any attempted manipulation of the world's climate ever could.

-Another factor that could come into play in this regard is the CO2-induced potential for change in the concentrations of various "phytochemicals" found in certain plants that provide a degree of protection against diseases such as dengue fever.
-Idso et al. (2000), for example, grew spider lily plants out-of-doors at Phoenix, Arizona in clear-plastic-wall open-top enclosures that had their atmospheric CO2 concentrations continuously maintained at either 400 or 700 ppm for two consecutive two-year growth cycles.
+Another factor that could come into play in this regard is the CO2-induced potential for changes in the concentrations of various "phytochemicals" found in certain plants that provide a degree of protection against diseases such as dengue fever.
+For example, Idso et al. (2000) grew spider lily plants out-of-doors at Phoenix, Arizona in clear-plastic-wall open-top enclosures that had their atmospheric CO2 concentrations continuously maintained at either 400 or 700 ppm for two consecutive two-year growth cycles.
 At the ends of each of these two-year periods, the underground bulbs of the plants were harvested and the amounts and concentrations of a number of disease-fighting substances found within them were measured.
 By this means it was learned that the 75% increase in the air's CO2 concentration resulted in a 56% increase in spider-lily bulb biomass, and that it increased the concentrations of five bulb constituents known to possess antiviral properties.

 Mean percentage increases in these concentrations were, in the words of Idso et al., "6% for a two-constituent (1:1) mixture of 7-deoxynarciclasine and 7-deoxy-trans-dihydronarciclasine, 8% for pancratistatin, 8% for trans-dihydronarciclasine, and 28% for narciclasine, for a mean active-ingredient percentage concentration increase of 12%."
 Combined with the 56% increase in bulb biomass, these percentage concentration increases resulted in a mean active-ingredient increase of 75%.
-If other plants that produce these particular phytochemicals and still other antiviral agents are likewise stimulated by the ongoing rise in the air's CO2 content, it is possible that peoples' natural resistance to such diseases as dengue fever may be significantly enhanced in a high-CO2 world of the future, simply by eating more of its more health-promoting foods.
+If other plants that produce these particular phytochemicals and still other antiviral agents are likewise stimulated by the ongoing rise in the air's CO2 content, it is possible that people's natural resistance to such diseases as dengue fever may be significantly enhanced in a high-CO2 world of the future, simply by eating more of its more health-promoting foods.

-In light of these several observations, it would appear that Al Gore and all those who think like him are 180 degrees out of phase with reality on this issue.
-Their prescription for planetary health would directly attack that which actually enhances a number of health-promoting substances found in the foods we eat [see our Major Report Enhanced or Impaired?
-Human Health in a CO2-Enriched Warmer World], while producing the negative health consequences that would accompany the lowering of the standard of living that would result from the huge reductions in the usage of fossil fuels that they claim are required to attain their illusory dream of remaking earth's climate in the image of their equally illusory wisdom.
+In light of these several observations, it would appear that Al Gore (and all those who think like him) are 180 degrees out of phase with reality on the issue of CO2, global warming, and vector borne diseases such as dengue.
+Their prescription for planetary health -- reducing anthropogenic CO2 emissions -- would directly attack that which actually enhances the amounts and concentrations of a number of health-promoting substances found in the foods we eat (see Enhanced or Impaired?
+Human Health in a CO2-Enriched Warmer World), while producing the negative health consequences that would inevitably accompany the lowering of the standard of living that would result from the huge reductions in the usage of fossil fuels that they claim are needed to attain their illusory dream of remaking earth's climate in the image of their equally illusory wisdom.

 References